AGM

 • A biennial timeshare owner pays their levy only every second year, while other timeshare owners pay annually.

-• Private owners, who have access to their property 52 weeks a year, pay building levies that are far higher—around $10,500 per unit in 2025.
+• Non timeshare owners, who have access to their property 52 weeks a year, pay building levies that are far higher than timeshare owners.

 • Many private owners have invested over $1 million in their property, yet under a normal vote, their single vote holds the same weight as that of any one-week timeshare owner.